 Galle is a port city in Sri Lanka, located on the island's southwestern tip, and approx 119 km (74 ml) from Colombo (country's capital and largest city).
-Galle City covers a total area of 17 km2 (6 ml2) and has population around 100,000.
+Galle City has total area approx 17 km2 (6 mi2) and population around 100,000.

 Port Galle cruise ship schedule shows timetable calendars of all arrival and departure dates by month.
 The port's schedule lists all ships (in links) with cruises going to or leaving from Galle, Sri Lanka.
 To see the full itineraries (ports of call dates and arrival / departure times) and their lowest rates – just follow the corresponding ship-link.

 |20 January, 2024|

 |Le Jacques Cartier|